hunterchris/hunterchris/README.md

 Hello!
 That is me at work.
 I'm a platform Engineer based in Berlin.
 I know many things and nothing at all

-- I'm currently working as DevOps engineer (buzzword bingo: DataOps) in the Data section of Axel Springer NMT.
+- I currently work as DevOps engineer in the Data section of Axel Springer NMT. (buzzword bingo: DataOps)

 - I take care of anything related to infrastructure: Deployment, Automation, Observability, etc.

 <img src="./assets/2825704.gif">